anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 **Note**: All address values (e.g. when used for id) must be in a lower case format.

-## 3. Deployed subgraphs on the Palm Network
+## 3. Deployed Subgraphs on the Palm Network

-The Palm Network provides a Graph node and a number of already deployed subgraphs tailored for NFT context.
-Developers can access those subgraphs through RESTful or WebSocket APIs calls:
+The Palm Network provides a Graph node and a number of already deployed Subgraphs tailored for NFT contexts.
+Developers can access those Subgraphs through RESTful or WebSocket APIs calls:

 | Name & repo | Use         | Mainnet Endpoint/GraphiQL  | Testnet Endpoint/GraphiQL |
 | :---        |    :----:   |     :----:             |   ---:            |